http4k/http4k/README.md

         * **SunHttp & SunHttpLoom** (bundled with `http4k-core`)
         * **Undertow** (including SSE and Websocket support)
         * **Java-WebSocket** (Websocket support only)
-    * API design allows for simple customization of underying backend.
+    * API design allows for simple customization of underlying backend.
     * **Native Friendly** Several of the supported backends can be compiled with **GraalVM** and **Quarkus** with zero configuration.
 * [Serverless:](https://http4k.org/guide/reference/serverless)
     * **Function-based support for both HTTP and Event-based applications** via adapters, using the simple and testable `HttpHandler` and `FnHandler` types.